 There were several major explorations using packcamels, the most notable being:

 • Ernest Giles 1875/76

 Private sources were also by then playing a considerable role in providing funding.
 All of John McDouall Stuart's expeditions were backed, in whole or in part, by Chambers and Finke (after whom the central Australian landmark and town are named respectively).
 John Forrest's expeditions were supported by a mixture of government funding, private donations and grants from scientific societies.
 Warburton was financed by Sir Thomas Elder, who also provided the camels for both his and Ernest Giles expeditions.
 Giles' five expeditions were funded by himself and his brother-in-law.
 Ferdinand von Mueller, and the South Australian Government.*

 Madigan's scientific expedition across the northern Simpson Desert was supported by Allen Simpson, the then President of the Royal Geographical Society in Adelaide, and a major financial backer of Madigan's work.
 This expedition contributed greatly to the scientific and popular understanding of the Simpson Desert.

-So 157 years after the first camel-borne scientific desert expedition, Australia now has a 'full time' scientific & ecological research organisation that can help to discover and document the diversity of the continents arid wilderness.
+So almost 160 years after the first camel-borne scientific desert expedition, Australia now has a 'full time' scientific & ecological research organisation that can help to discover and document the diversity of the continents arid wilderness.